 Land Lease is a lease for a specific portion of land subject to specified terms.
-On the Retail and Retail Plaza Assessment Detail Report, land leases are used exclusively for gas stations.
-The improvements are valued based on their depreciated cost to construct under Service Station Equipment (SSE).
+On the Retail Plaza Assessment Detail Report, land leases are typically used for gas stations or car washes that may include convenience stores.
+The improvements are valued based on their depreciated cost to construct building(s) and Service Station Equipment (SSE).
+Five years of leases were used to develop the land lease rate.

-Hotel Motel Ancillary Space Valuation
+Hotel & Motel Ancillary Space Valuation

-The Hotel Ancillary Space valuation is only applicable to hotel/motel properties where the majority of space of the building is primarily used for hotel operations.
+The Hotel & Motel Ancillary Space valuation is only applicable to hotel/motel properties where the majority of space of the building is primarily used for hotel/motel operations.
 The total leasable area of the Ancillary Space does not exceed 40% of the total building area.

-Hotel Ancillary Pro Forma is applied to a separate portion(s) of a hotel/motel where there are separate enclosed commercial spaces, usually located on the Main, with direct exterior access and signage.
-They can either operate independently or to support the hotel operations, but cannot be subdivided from the hotel.
-They experience similar access and exposure to retail properties; the area is valued separately from the hotel.
+Hotel/Motel Ancillary Pro Forma is applied to a separate portion(s) of a hotel/motel where there are separate enclosed commercial spaces, usually located on the Main, with direct exterior access and signage.
+They can either operate independently or to support the hotel/motel operations, but cannot be subdivided from the hotel/motel.
+They experience similar access and exposure to retail properties; the area is valued separately from the hotel/motel.

-- Retail spaces are leased to facilitate commercial transactions.
-Size and location of the hotel affect the rental rate, vacancy allowance and collection loss applied to retail spaces in hotels.
-The location of the hotel also determines which valuation group's income model to apply.
-Rental rates, vacancy allowance and collection loss will be derived in accordance with the corresponding valuation model. - Please refer to 2023 Assessment Methodology Retail and Retail Plaza or 2023 Assessment Methodology Neighbourhood, Power & Box Retail for space type, size and location definitions. - Tavern/Lounge spaces of Beverage hotels are assessed similar to CRU-Restaurant which are food and liquor serving establishments that contain dedicated food preparation, kitchen, and sitting areas.
-Rental rates, vacancy allowance and collection loss for tavern/lounge spaces will be derived in accordance with the Retail and Retail Plaza valuation model. - Please refer to 2023 Assessment Methodology Retail and Retail Plaza for space type, size and location definitions.
+• Retail spaces are leased to facilitate commercial transactions.
+Size and Location of the hotel/motel affect the Rental Rate, Vacancy Allowance and Collection Loss applied to Retail spaces in hotels.
+The location of the hotel also determines which Valuation Group's Income model to apply.
+Rental Rates, Vacancy Allowance and Collection Loss will be derived in accordance with the corresponding valuation model.

+Please refer to 2025 Assessment Methodology - Retail and Retail Plaza or 2025 Assessment Methodology - Neighbourhood, Power & Box Retail for Space Type, Size, and Location definitions.

+• Tavern/Lounge spaces of Beverage Hotels are assessed similar to CRU-Restaurant which are food and liquor serving establishments that contain dedicated food preparation, kitchen, and sitting areas.
+Rental Rates, Vacancy Allowance and Collection Loss for Tavern/Lounge spaces will be derived in accordance with the Retail and Retail Plaza valuation model.

+Copyright of this material and content is owned by the City of Edmonton and none of the content and material may be copied, reproduced, posted or transmitted in any form without the prior written consent of the City of Edmonton, unless otherwise being used in accordance with Section 299 and 300 of the Municipal Government Act,d RSA 2000, c M-26.

+Please refer to 2025 Assessment Methodology - Retail and Retail Plaza for Space Type, Size and Location definitions.

+Sample Hotel/Motel Ancillary Pro Forma

-The capitalization rate applied to the hotel ancillary spaces will be consistent with that applied to the entirety of the hotel building.
+The Capitalization Rate applied to the Hotel Ancillary Spaces will be consistent with that applied to the entirety of the hotel/motel building.
 The Ancillary Pro Forma value is added to the hotel assessment to arrive at a final value for the entire hotel property.